About Child Sexual Abuse

 - Make all devices safer for your children: Familiarise yourself with all sites, games and apps your children use and check the privacy setting on these.
 Install safety and security software and keep it updated; use internet and spam filters and a pop-up stopper, install monitoring software and monitor downloads to your computer, enable internet browser security and regularly check the internet usage history.

 - Come up with a plan around safety: Talk about ways to not only stay safe but also how to respond to anything that happens that may concern them.
 Let them know they can talk to you or another adult they can trust.
-Encourage them to be proactive by accessing information on safety, for example, through the eSafety Commission.
-Keep usage of devices in a public area, but also be vigilant and monitor your child’s activity.
-Do not assume that public area usage alone is a sufficient protective measure.

 You should NEVER:

-- ‘friend’ or talk to someone online who you do not know in real life.
+- ‘Friend’ or talk to someone online who you do not know in real life.

-- talk to anyone who makes you feel uncomfortable.
+- Talk to anyone who makes you feel uncomfortable.

 You should ALWAYS:

-How to Write an Online Safety Family Contract
+How to write an ‘Online Safety Family Contract’

-One of the most proactive steps you can take in protecting your child on the Internet is to sit down with them and come up with a family online safety contract.
+One of the most proactive steps you can take in protecting your child on the internet is to sit down with them and come up with a family online safety contract.
 As important as defining rules around online usage, this process also opens up a communication line between you and your child to discuss concerns and unsafe situations.

 Rules in the contract may include, for example: